Lumi-supercomputer/LUMI-training-materials/docs/4day-20231003/extra_2_04_Exercises_5.md

 -->

--   Files for the exercises are in `/project/project_465000644/Exercises/HPE/day2/Binding` and `/project/project_465000644/Exercises/HPE/day2/gpu_perf_binding`
+-   Files for the exercises are in `/project/project_465000644/Exercises/HPE/day2/Binding` and `/project/project_465000644/Exercises/HPE/day2/gpu_perf_binding` (both for the lifetime of the project).

-    There are `Readme.md` files or PDF files with more information in the directories..
+    There are `Readme.md` files or PDF files with more information in the directories.

--   There are also more information in `/project/project_465000644/Slides/HPE/Exercises.pdf`.
+-   See the exercise notes in `/project/project_465000644/Slides/HPE/Exercises.pdf` (for the lifetime of the project) for more information.

 -   Permanent archive on LUMI: